-In order to provide all of the participants in our programs the chance to become an ambassador, all states are required to host at least two ambassador trainings each year; one in the fall and one in the spring.
+In order to provide all of the participants in our programs the chance to become an ambassador, all states host at least two trainings each year; one in the fall and one in the spring.
 Each state is also encouraged to select 10-20 state ambassadors, who have met the outlined parameters below, to represent Best Buddies for a two-year term.

 A participant with or without IDD, youth or adult, who has completed an official Best Buddies ambassador training and is committed to promoting and educating audiences about the mission, philosophy, and benefits of Best Buddies through public speaking.

-- Ambassador – a participant with and without intellectual disabilities (IDD) who has completed official Best Buddies Ambassador trainings and is committed to promoting and educating audiences about the mission, philosophy, and benefits of Best Buddies through public speaking.
+- Ambassador – a participant with or without intellectual disabilities (IDD) who has completed official Best Buddies ambassador trainings and is committed to promoting and educating audiences about the mission, philosophy, and benefits of Best Buddies through public speaking.

-- State Ambassador – a participant with and without IDD who has successfully completed two ambassador trainings through their state ambassadors program in one calendar year.
+- State ambassador – a participant with or without IDD who has successfully completed two ambassador trainings through their state program in one calendar year.
 The state evaluates and determines individuals to serve as state ambassadors for a two-year term based on benchmarks established by each state office individually.

-- Global Ambassador – a participant with or without IDD who has completed state and national trainings and has been invited to advocate and share their story at a national or international event on behalf of Best Buddies International.
-Global Ambassadors are nominated by each state office based on their performance as a state ambassador and meeting all state ambassador guidelines.
+- Global ambassador – a participant with or without IDD who has completed state and national trainings and has been invited to advocate and share their story at a national or international event on behalf of Best Buddies International.
+Global ambassadors are nominated by each state office based on their performance as a state ambassadors.
 These ambassadors are ultimately chosen to represent the organization for the two-year term by the Best Buddies Leadership Team, in tandem with the state recommendations.

 - Facilitator – Best Buddies staff person or trained volunteer who leads an ambassadors training.
 Volunteers can consist of board members, advisors, student leaders, or a previously trained ambassador who has been selected and approved by Best Buddies staff.